 The Bertam field in Malaysia is located offshore and production is lifted and sold from the FPSO Bertam when a cargo parcel size is reached.
 Accordingly, the timing of a lifting varies based on the inventory level on the FPSO facility and the change in inventory position varies, both positively and negatively, from period to period.
-The inventory is valued at the lower of cost (including depletion) and market value and the difference in the valuation between period ends is reflected in the change in inventory position in the statement of operations.
+In the third quarter of 2018, there were two cargo liftings of Bertam crude compared to three liftings in each of the first and second quarters of 2018, with the second lifting completed on in early September.
+IPC's entitlement to crude produced after this last lifting until the period end was reflected as inventory on the Balance Sheet as at September 30, 2018.
+Inventories are valued at the lower of cost (including depletion) and market value and the difference in the valuation between period ends is reflected in the change in inventory position in the statement of operations.
 In the Aquitaine Basin, France, there was a cargo lifting in both Q1 2018 and Q1 2017.
 The next lifting from the Aquitaine fields is expected to be in the fourth quarter of 2018.